opsone-ch/documentation/services/firewall.rst

 Default settings
 ----------------

-By default, all incoming and outgoing traffic is blocked, expect the
+By default, all incoming and outgoing traffic is blocked, except the
 following:

 -  related or established connections